Grand Pacific Petrochemical (TPE:1312A) Beneish M-Score: -3.65 (As of Jun. 30, 2026)

 An M-Score of greater than -1.78 signals that the company is likely to be a manipulator.

-Beneish M-Score -1.33 higher than -1.78, which implies that the company might have manipulated its financial results.
+Beneish M-Score -3.65 no higher than -1.78, which implies that the company is unlikely to be a manipulator.

 The historical rank and industry rank for Grand Pacific Petrochemical's Beneish M-Score or its related term are showing as below: